hodgesmr/CoderNews/README.md

 ### How is the content ordered?

 Often, Hacker News and Reddit will keep stories at the top of the page for a long time.
 I call these *stale* stories.
 CoderNews works to show you fresh content.
-Stories are in chronological order, with newer front-page stories appearing at the top of the news list.
+Stories are in semi-chronological order, with newer front-page stories appearing at the top of the news list.

 ### Why don't some stories show up?
 CoderNews isn't meant to be a mirror of Hacker News or Reddit Programming.
 I'm pruning out stories that don't *make the cut*.
 There are point thresholds and content-type filters.